Excel PRICE function is under financial functions, calculates the price of per $100 face value of a bond that pays interest periodically.

 - How to Use PV Function in Excel (3 Examples)

-Example 2: Calculation Fixed-Income Security
+Example 2: Calculating Fixed-Income Security with Excel Price Function

 The fixed-income security price calculation is similar to the corporate bond price calculation.
 However, fixed-income securities have much lower annual coupon rates than corporate bonds.
 Also, fixed-income securities have lower Yield percentages as shown in the following image.